theodi/care.theodi.org/README.md

 - **Suggest consequences**: Based on this analysis, the AI suggests potential consequences, both positive and negative, that might arise from your data project.
 - **Assess risk**: The tool will assess the impact and likelihood of these consequences to help you prioritize and manage risks effectively.
 - **Create actions**: The AI will generate specific actions to mitigate and manage identified consequences.
-- **Recommend KPIs**: The tool will also recommend Key Performance Indicators (KPIs) for your actions in order to track the effectiveness of your risk mitigation actions.
+- **Recommend KPIs**: The tool will also recommend Key Performance Indicators (KPIs) for your actions to track the effectiveness of your risk mitigation actions.

 Please note: Suggestions from the AI assistant are provided for consideration and should be taken as presented.

+## HubSpot Integration (ODI ONLY!)

+The ODI Care Tool integrates with the ODI HubSpot to manage user memberships and track tool usage statistics.
+Ensure you have a valid HubSpot API key and set it in the `config.env` file.
+You can also set the FREE_PROJECT_LIMIT.
+This enables anyone to use the tool who has an account, no valid membership is required.

 ## Contributing